damiannolan/babel-restify-api-v1/README.md

 curl -v https://$MY_APP.herokuapp.com/healthcheck
 ```

 **NOTE**: When you create a mLab add-on, the database connection URI is stored as a config var.
 Heroku config variables are equivalent to an environment variable, which you can use in development and your local environment.
-You can access this variable in your Node.js code as process.env.MONGODB_URI.
+You can access this variable in your Node.js code as `process.env.MONGODB_URI`.

 ## Microsoft Face API